ifti-khan/ifti-khan-portfolio/README.md

 ## User Stories

-Here in this section you will find a variety of user stories, since I am developing a personal portfolio website.mThe target audience for my personal portfolio project will be Job Recruitment Agencies, Potential/Future Employers, Other Developers/Contractors, Friends and Family.
+Here in this section you will find a variety of user stories, since I am developing a personal portfolio website.
+The target audience for my personal portfolio project will be Job Recruitment Agencies, Employers, Developers, Contractors, Businesses, Friends and Family.

 * As a recruiter/employer, I want the website portfolio to be clear and easy to understand, so that I can get a clearer image and better understanding of the developer.

+* As a contractor, I want to be able to see this developer’s personal information, so that I can get in contact with the developer for contract work or collaborations.

 * As a recruiter/employer, I would like to see key information provided by the developer, so that I do not have to read through multiple paragraphs of information to get to the key information I am looking for.